top of page

 Screen Shot 2021-11-04 at 12.49.37 AM.png

-Becca Pote, Junior Warden
+Becca Pote, Outreach

 A retired teacher, Becca and her husband, John have called Old Lyme home for over four decades.
 They have been members of Saint Ann’s for almost as long.
 Their daughters, Emily and Chelsea, were raised, confirmed, and served as acolytes here.